 openmaptiles.yaml

-so that it contains only your layer(s) - create
+so that it contains only your layer(s) - change

 with zoom range and the bounding box of generated tiles